| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 go to Clachan as in the beginning,

-from Suisnish and the land of the living;
+and return from Clachan,from Suisnish and the land of the living;

 each one young and light-stepping,